 Angela Antonia Torregoza, Esq.

 Angela is a Filipino-American New York-based immigration attorney.
 She graduated summa cum laude from CUNY City College of New York, with dual majors in Sociology & Education and received her Juris Doctor law degree from CUNY School of Law where she was awarded the Larry Levine Human Rights Fellowship.
 She started her legal practice with internships at the Innocence Project – New Orleans, Appellate Division – 1st Department, The Urban Justice Center – Sex Workers Project and The Legal Aid Society – Trafficking Victims Legal Defense and Advocacy Project.
 She is experienced in Family, Business and Humanitarian Immigration; Criminal Defense; Non-profits; Business Management; Digital Strategy & Organizing.
 She is admitted to practice in New York State and is a member of the American Immigration Lawyers Association (AILA) and the New York City Bar Association (NYCBA).
+Since 2018, Angela has co-chaired the New Member Division of the New York Chapter of AILA and has chaired the Solo/Small Firm Practice Group at the City University of New York (CUNY) School of Law.

 Angela is passionate about immigration and herself immigrated to the United States as a young adult.
 After arriving in the United States, she became an advocate for immigrants and immigrant rights.
 She has served at various nonprofit organizations, including Kinding Sindaw, Centro Comunitario y de Asesoria Legal, Brooklyn Center for Independence of the Disabled, The Urban Justice Center - Veteran Advocacy Project, and Sisa Pakari Centro Cultural y Laboral.
 She is currently a board member of Project Attica, a unique, art-centered 501(c)(3) nonprofit organization that promotes youth empowerment and social justice through art activities.
 In her free time she writes about art and social justice on her blog, on Buzzfeed, on Medium, and on Instagram.